jordan-checkoff/Website-Builder/README.md

 - The page should be grouped into `<Strip>` components (see [Strip](#strip))
 - There are several components that make it easier to make pages (see [Banner](#banner) and [ColLayout](#collayout))

+### Step 6: Edit Styles
+- Open `src/styles/_vars.scss`
+- Edit any of the variables to set the styles for your webpage

 ## Documentation
 ### Strip
 **Description:** `<Strip>` is a grouping component used for creating each section of the page.